Food Poisoning Symptoms

 1. Nausea and Vomiting

-One of the hallmark symptoms of food poisoning is sudden and severe nausea, often accompanied vomiting.
+One of the hallmark symptoms of food poisoning is sudden and severe nausea, often accompanied by vomiting.
 This can leave you feeling weak and dehydrated.

 2. Diarrhea